MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-dns.md

 If the external DNS forwarder servers are unable to resolve a DNS request forwarded from Azure Stack Hub, by default the internal DNS recursive resolver service attempts to contact the [DNS root hints servers](https://www.iana.org/domains/root/servers).
 This fallback behavior is consistent with DNS server name resolution standards.
 The internet root hints servers are used to help resolve DNS address information when the DNS forwarder servers are unable to resolve the query locally from a hosted zone or the DNS server cache.

 To manage the **DNS root hints** setting for the internal DNS name resolution service within Azure Stack Hub, use the [`Get-AzSDnsServerSettings`](../reference/pep/get-azsdnsserversettings.md) cmdlet to view the current configuration; the default setting is enabled.
-The [`Set-AzSDnsServerSettings`](../reference/pep/set-azsdnsserversettings.md) cmdlet provides the ability to enable or disable the -**UseRootHint** configuration of the internal DNS servers.
+The [`Set-AzSDnsServerSettings`](../reference/pep/set-azsdnsserversettings.md) cmdlet enables or disables the -**UseRootHint** configuration of the internal DNS servers.

 > [!NOTE]
 > For scenarios in which Azure Stack Hub is unable to contact the internet DNS root hints servers, such as UDP port 53 (DNS), in which network access is permanently blocked or fully disconnected/air-gapped, it is recommended that you disable the `-UseRootHint` setting to prevent extended timeouts in DNS name resolution.
 Use the [`Set-AzSDnsServerSettings`](../reference/pep/set-azsdnsserversettings.md) cmdlet to control this setting.